CODE OF PROFESSIONAL CONDUCT

 VI.
 Grievances

 17. Members and the public can report or seek advice about unethical conduct by a member of the profession by contacting the Chamber and provide details about the case.
-The complaint shall be immediately referred to the Grievance Committee and shall be dealt with in strict confidence.
+The complaint shall be immediately referred to the Ethics and Disciplinary Committee and shall be dealt with in strict confidence.

 Date: 18th May 2022